 The Australian Institute of Administrative Law awards an AIAL National Essay Prize in Administrative Law every two years.

 The next prize will be awarded in July 2019.
-The details for the AIAL Essay and Multimedia Prize in Administrative Law 2017 are here: Essay and multimedia prize in administrative law 2017 (757 KB)
+The details for the AIAL Essay and Multimedia Prize in Administrative Law 2019 are here: AIAL Essay and Multimedia Prize 2019 (452 KB)

 The 2017 National Essay Prize was won by Callum Herbert, a masters student at ANU, with an essay entitled "Halting the ripples of affection: A